 The Tigers Den program provides an incubator experience for founders with ventures that have launched or are close to launch.
 The pitch competition offers students from all over the college a chance to share their ideas and business progress regardless of participation in Flemming Center programming.

-Founders who successfully navigate the pitch competition will be invited to join the 2023-24 incubator.
-The incubator will run throughout the following academic year and can include the spring EL-OFF course or be extra-curricular on a as needed basis.
+Founders in the pitch competition will be invited to join the 2024-25 incubator.
+The incubator will run throughout the academic year and can include the spring EL-OFF course for continuing students with ideas involving the application of science, technology, engineering, mathematics, or the arts.

 Eligibility

-Any student who is enrolled currently at Hampden-Sydney and alumni classes 2019-2022 are eligible to participate.
-You must have a developed business or non-profit model with customer validation that you will actively grow in the following 12 months.
+Any student currently at Hampden-Sydney or from the alumni classes of 2020-2024 are eligible to participate.
+You must have a developed business or non-profit model with customer validation that you will actively grow in the following 12-18 months.

 Amount